-A stage IIA cancer describes a tumor larger than 5 cm but less than 7 cm wide that has not spread to the nearby lymph nodes or a small tumor less than 5 cm wide that has spread to the nearby lymph nodes.
+A stage IIA cancer describes a tumor larger than 5 cm but less than 7 cm wide that has not spread to the nearby lymph nodes.
+Or, a stage IIA cancer can be a small tumor less than 5 cm wide that has spread to the nearby lymph nodes.

-Stage IIB lung cancer describes a tumor larger than 5 cm but less than 7 cm wide that has spread to the lymph nodes or a tumor more than 7 cm wide that may or may not have grown into nearby structures in the lung but has not spread to the lymph nodes.
+Stage IIB lung cancer describes a tumor larger than 5 cm but less than 7 cm wide that has spread to the lymph nodes.
+Or, a stage IIB cancer can be a tumor more than 7 cm wide that may or may not have grown into nearby structures in the lung but has not spread to the lymph nodes.

 Sometimes, stage II tumors can be removed with surgery, and other times, more treatments are needed.

-Stage four (IV) means the lung cancer has spread to more than one area in the other lung, the fluid surrounding the lung or the heart, or distant parts of the body through the bloodstream.
-Once released in the blood, cancer can spread anywhere in the body, but it is more likely to spread to the brain, bones, liver, and adrenal glands.
-It is divided into two substages:
+Stage IV means the lung cancer has spread to more than 1 area in the other lung, the fluid surrounding the lung or the heart, or distant parts of the body through the bloodstream.
+Once cancer cells get into the blood, the cancer can spread anywhere in the body.
+But, NSCLC is more likely to spread to the brain, bones, liver, and adrenal glands.
+Stage IV NSCLC is divided into 2 substages: